 - Love.
 Love.
 Love.
 Bob’s Red Mill products.
-Now if we could only get the rest of the bakeries onboard using gluten-free flour, I could go back to eating my favorite breads: sourdough, French baguettes, and croissants full-time.
+Now, if we could only get the rest of the bakeries onboard using gluten-free flour, I could go back to eating my favorite bread: sourdough, French baguettes, and croissants full-time.
 Until then, I’ll experiment with Bob’s Red Mill pastry and all-purpose flours.
 This cornbread recipe is a snap to make.
-The necessary dry ingredients are included .
-All you need is eggs or chia gel, sweetener, a little oil, some milk, toss in a few novel goodies and you’re less than an hour away from cornbread heaven.
+The necessary dry ingredients are included.
+All you need is eggs or chia gel, sweetener, a little oil, some milk, toss in a few new goodies, and you’re less than an hour away from cornbread heaven.
 They’re in the oven as I write this.
 I can taste the aroma of sweet corn as it wafts through the kitchen.
-I snuck a peek to see how everyone was adapting and their muffin tops had already blossomed.
+I snuck a peek to see how everyone was adapting, and their muffin tops had already blossomed.
 I can’t wait to break one open and slather on some Cilantro, Lime, Jalapeno Pesto while they’re piping hot.

 - 1-pkg Bob’s Red Mill Gluten-Free Cornbread Mix

 - 1 1/2 cups almond or oat milk

 - 2-eggs or 1/2-cup chia gel

 - ½-cup Stevia

 - 1/3-cup canola or grapeseed oil (olive oil tends to overpower the light, delicate flavor of the muffins)